olichen/nanophotometer_sph/README.md

 $ cd /nanophotometer_sph
 ```

 Use Python's package manager to set up a virtual environment with all the required packages.
-Pipenv is for package management.

 ```shell
 $ pip install pipenv